Sequel: Classifications

+Prequel

 A prequel is an installment that is made following the original product which portrays events occurring chronologically before those of the original work.
 Although its name is based on the word sequel, not all prequels are true prequels that are part of a main series.
 Prequels that are not part of a main series are called spin-off prequels, while prequels that are part of a main series are called true prequels.

-Examples of prequels include the Star Wars prequel trilogy (1999–2005), Tremors 4: The Legend Begins (2004), The Little Mermaid: Ariel's Beginning (2008), and Mufasa: The Lion King (2024).
-Examples of spin-off prequels include Puss in Boots (2011) and Furiosa: A Mad Max Saga (2024).
+Midquel

 A midquel is a work which takes place between events.
 Types include interquels and intraquels.
 An interquel is a story that takes place in between two previously published or released stories.
 For example, if 'movie C' is an interquel of 'movies A' and 'B', the events of 'movie C' take place after the events of 'movie A', but before the events of 'movie B'.
 Examples include Rogue One (2016) and Solo (2018) of the Star Wars franchise, Saw X (2023), Alien: Romulus (2024), and Ballerina (2025).
 An intraquel, on the other hand, is a work which focuses on events within a previous work.
-Examples include Bambi 2 (2005) and Black Widow (2021).